zzzprojects/learn-orm/tutorials/roslyn-scripting/workspaces.md

 }
 ```

-The `AdhocWorkspace` allows you to add solution and project files manually.
-You can use this workspace if you just need a quick and easy way to create a workspace and add projects and documents to it.
+`AdhocWorkspace` allows you to add solution and project files manually.
+You can use this workspace if you need a quick and easy way to create a workspace and add projects and documents.

 ```csharp
 static void AdhocWorkspaceExample()